Perelman School of Medicine

 Overview

 The Perelman School of Medicine Master’s & Certificate Programs (MaC) leverages the strengths of Penn Medicine, a world-renowned academic medical center, to train the next generation of researchers and professionals who will contribute to the integrated health care system.
-MaC includes thirteen professional master’s degrees and eight certificate programs, totaling approximately 600 students.
+MaC includes thirteen professional master’s degrees and various certificate programs, totaling approximately 700 students.
 These programs prepare students for careers in health care practice, research, and patient care.

 Each MaC program is independently managed by interdisciplinary faculty and staff.
 The MaC Program Office enables its programs to pursue their goals within the university environment through academic administrative support and collaborations amongst programs and between schools in the university.